swiftlang/swift-evolution/proposals/0225-binaryinteger-iseven-isodd-ismultiple.md

 * Status: **Implemented (Swift 5)** (with modifications, see Implementation Notes)
 * Implementation: [apple/swift#18689](https://github.com/apple/swift/pull/18689)
 * Review: [Discussion thread](https://forums.swift.org/t/se-0225-adding-iseven-isodd-ismultiple-to-binaryinteger/15382), [Announcement thread](https://forums.swift.org/t/accepted-with-modifications-se-0225-adding-iseven-isodd-ismultiple-to-binaryinteger/15689)

+Note: the title of this proposal has been modified to reflect what was accepted.
+The original title was "Adding `isEven`, `isOdd`, and `isMultiple` to `BinaryInteger`".

 ## Introduction